We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Jump to full detailed review.

-After hours and hours of researching and educating myself on the vacuum market, I decided to purchase the Bissell Hard Floor Expert Canister Vacuum.
+After hours and hours of researching and educating myself on the vacuum market, I decided to purchase the Bissell Hard Floor Expert Canister Vacuum (see on Amazon).
 I’ve been using it for over a year and it has proven itself to be a reliable and versatile vacuum.

 The Pros of the Bissell Expert Deluxe